 This course provides sophomores with a greater understanding of world civilizations and cultures.
 The course emphasizes the study of European culture because of its significance to the intellectual, political, and social development of the United States.
-The study of non-western cultures is included to enable the students to perceive the world as an interdependent community.
+The study of non-western cultures is included to expand the narrative, value and validate the students' cultural ancestry, and enable the students to perceive the world as an interdependent community.
 Students are expected to improve academic reading, writing, and critical thinking skills using Common Core standards to prepare our students as 21st century learners and citizens.